Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 <img class="book" src="{{ page.directory }}/being_mortal.jpg" title="being mortal">

 Our current approach to end-of-life care is whack.
-When a patient is diagnosed with a terminal illness, doctors instinctually try extend their life no matter the cost, and often no matter the wishes and priorities of the patient.
+When a patient is diagnosed with a terminal illness, many doctors try extend their life no matter the cost, and often fail to take into account patients' wishes and priorities.
 Invasive surgeries, unpleasant therapies, buckets of medication, life in a hospital with no friends or family, and huge medical expenses are a routine part of end-of-life care.
 And even if these procedures are successful, there's an information asymmetry at play.
-Terminally ill patients think they're gaining decades of life; doctors knows they're only being spared months.
+Terminally ill patients think they're gaining decades of life; doctors know they're only being spared months.
 This over-medicalization of death forgets that the end of life should be dignified and meaningful, not isolating and dispiriting.

-And what's even crazier, this over-medicalization might not even be the most effective way to extend life at all!
+And paradoxically, this over-medicalization might not even be the most effective way to extend life at all!
 When doctors themselves become terminally ill, they reject the standard procedures, opting instead to live out their final days in comfort in hospice care, rather than stuck in a hospital bed...and then end up living longer anyway!